 - Reviews and comments on local planning applications

 - Has representatives on the village hall committee

 - Provides regular and timely communications via social media

 The Community Council is always interested to hear the views of its residents on any matter affecting the community.

 In a wider context Henllys Community Council –

 - Represents the residents of Henllys by participating with other communities within Wales in many events, particularly in events which support charity and voluntary groups.
-The main representative in this role is the current Chairman who, by the wearing of the Henllys Community Council regalia, provides identifiable evidence of the friendliness and concern of Henllys for the wider community.
+The main representative in this role is the Chair of Council who, by the wearing of the Henllys Community Council regalia, provides identifiable evidence of the friendliness and concern of Henllys for the wider community.